Opening up the Australian Performing Arts Collection

 The key objective of the Frank Van Straten Fellowship program is to tell stories from the Australian Performing Arts Collection through high quality research and/or creative works that will resonate with diverse audiences.
 The Fellow will be given the time, space and support to undertake research aligned to Australian Performing Arts Collection’s key subject areas: circus, dance, music, opera and theatre (which includes comedy, vaudeville and magic).
 The program also creates opportunities for the wider community to access the Australian Performing Arts Collection through the outcomes of Fellowship projects.

 Generously supported by Frank Van Straten AM and the Adrian Turley Foundation.

-Dr Rice has used this opportunity to research a number of historical theatrical performances documented in the Australian Performing Arts Collection and produce a series of performative podcasts that bring these forgotten stories of the Australian stage to life.
-Dr Rice is exploring a range of subjects including the 1919 Influenza Pandemic, child performers and a fight for copyright in the early twentieth century.
+Dr Rice used her fellowship opportunity to research a number of historical theatrical performances documented in the Australian Performing Arts Collection and produce a series of performative podcasts that bring these forgotten stories of the Australian stage to life.
+Dr Rice explored a range of subjects including the 1919 Influenza Pandemic, child performers and a fight for copyright in the early twentieth century.

 Read more about Dr Rice’s research:

 Researching the Performing Arts Collection Without Leaving Home